Emil Drozdowicz

-Emil Drozdowicz (born 5 July 1986) is a Polish professional footballer who plays as a forward for IV liga Lubusz club Stilon Gorzów Wielkopolski.
+Emil Drozdowicz (born 5 July 1986) is a Polish professional footballer who plays as a forward for III liga club Stilon Gorzów Wielkopolski.

 Career

-In July 2009, he was loaned to Arka Gdynia on a one-year deal from Lechia Zielona Góra.
+In July 2009, Drozdowicz was loaned to Arka Gdynia on a one-year deal from Lechia Zielona Góra.

 In the winter 2010, he joined GKP Gorzów Wlkp. on a three-year deal.

 In May 2011, he joined Polonia Bytom.

 In June 2011, he joined LKS Nieciecza on a two-year contract.

 In February 2016, he joined Wisła Płock from Termalica Bruk-Bet for free.

 In July 2017, he joined Chojniczanka Chojnice from Wisła Płock for free.

 On 7 July 2020, he signed with Wisła Puławy.

 On 19 July 2022, he returned to Gorzów Wielkopolski to rejoin Stilon.